James Earl Rudder High School

 James Earl Rudder High School is a public high school located in Bryan, Texas, United States.
 It is part of the Bryan Independent School District.
 The school enrollment is more than 1,700 students.
 The school was classified as a 5A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 In addition to portions of Bryan, the school's attendance boundary includes Kurten, Lake Bryan, and Wixon Valley.

 About

 James Earl Rudder High School is named after James Earl Rudder, a highly decorated World War II soldier.
 His honors include the Distinguished Service Cross, Legion of Merit, Silver Star, and French Legion of Honor.

 While lieutenant colonel of the 2nd Ranger Battalion, he led the group up 100 ft. cliffs on a beach in Normandy on D-Day.
 After the war, Rudder served as mayor of Brady, Texas from 1946 to 1952.
 In 1955 he was appointed State Land Commissioner, where he worked to "increase the permanent endowments for public schools and universities."
 He became the president of Texas A&M College (now known as Texas A&M University) in 1959, located in neighboring College Station.
 While president, he was instrumental in allowing women to attend the university.